Jobijollof/EHC-Cloud-Engineering-Cohort3/SAAS/README.md

 Salesforce offers different types of accounts based on the needs of the user.
 Here are some of the common types of accounts that you can open on Salesforce:

 Personal account: This is a free account that allows individuals to use Salesforce for personal purposes or for learning purposes.
 It provides basic functionality, but is not intended for business use.

-Developer account: This is a free account that allows developers to build and test applications on the Salesforce platform.
-It provides access to all of the platform's features and tools, and is designed specifically for app development and testing.

-Professional account: This is a paid account that provides access to the core features of Salesforce, such as sales and customer service management, marketing automation, and analytics.
-It is designed for small to medium-sized businesses.

-Enterprise account: This is a paid account that provides additional features and customization options beyond what is offered in the Professional account.
-It is designed for larger businesses with more complex needs.

-Unlimited account: This is the highest level of paid account and provides access to all of the features and customization options that Salesforce has to offer.
-It is designed for large enterprises with complex needs and high volumes of data.

 So, depending on your needs, you can choose the type of account that works best for you.